MRiabov/CarRepairs-v0/docs/tooling_geometry.md

 # Tooling Geometry Specifications

 This document details the geometric and physical properties of all tools and the tool stand in the simulation.

+> **Note on End Effectors**:
+> - Prefer using end effectors from the [MuJoCo Menagerie](https://github.com/google-deepmind/mujoco_menagerie) collection when possible.
+> - These models are high-quality, physically accurate, and well-tested.
+> - They include proper collision meshes and realistic physical properties.
+> - Using these models ensures consistency with other MuJoCo-based simulations.
+> - Custom tools should only be created when no suitable Menagerie model exists.

+## Implementation Guidelines

+1. **Model Sources**:
+   - First check [MuJoCo Menagerie](https://github.com/google-deepmind/mujoco_menagerie) for existing models
+   - Use the `mjx`-compatible versions when available
+   - Document any modifications made to the original models

+2. **Custom Tools**:
+   - Only create custom tools when necessary
+   - Follow the same conventions as Menagerie models
+   - Include proper collision meshes and physical properties
+   - Document the design decisions and specifications

 ## Tool Stand